Internachi certified professional inspector

 One of the most interesting aspects of a home inspection is going into the attic space.
 This is an area where few homeowners venture and provides plenty of valuable information as to the condition of the home.
 One such important detail is ventilation.
 Do unfinished attics where nobody spends any time in really need ventilation?
-Absolutely!
+Yes!

 There are several reasons why poor ventilation needs to be corrected:

 While it is important for a roof to have adequate ventilation, it should also be noted that too much ventilation can introduce too much moisture and can also lead to premature roof failure.
 A roofing contractor can offer recommendations to the appropriate level of ventilation.

 Fortunately, attic spaces generally don’t need a lot of regular maintenance, but they should be checked at least a couple of times a year.
 One of the biggest issues I see are rafter baffles that have been knocked out of place by high winds.
 They are pictured in the diagram below and keep the soffit vent free of insulation.